 Your organization only exists because of your users—always remember that.
 When you design products for them, you should always be their biggest advocate.

 Your brand is only as good as the user experience of your product.
-In order to craft a delightful omnichannel user experience, your design team would greatly benefit from defining your guiding principles.
+To craft a delightful omnichannel user experience, your design team would greatly benefit from defining your guiding principles.

-These are some of the design principles that help a handful of the most successful tech companies build products that have an impact on millions of people every day.
+These are some of the design principles that help a handful of the most successful tech companies build products that impact millions of people every day.
 Take them, copy them, adapt them.
 But whatever you do, use them in your business.